Fix: Airplane Mode Errors in Windows 10

 Solution 5 – Update your network adapter drivers

-There are two ways to this: you can go to the your wireless adapter manufacturer’s website and download the latest drivers or you can update the drivers automatically using the Device Manager.
+There are two ways to this: you can go to your wireless adapter manufacturer’s website and download the latest drivers or you can update the drivers automatically using the Device Manager.

 To update drivers automatically using the Device Manager do the following: